-The 1945 Mercury Dime is one of the most common coins of the series with a mintage of 159,130,000.
+The 1945 Mercury Dime (Buy on eBay) is one of the most common coins of the series with a mintage of 159,130,000.
 However, the issue does represent a significant strike rarity as very few coins were struck and survive with Full Bands.

 For the series, the grading designation “Full Bands” is used to designate sharply struck coins which display full separation between the horizontal bands surrounding the fasces on the reverse of the coin.

 Substantially all 1945 Mercury Dimes will be encountered weakly struck at the centers.
 Because of the weak strikes typical for this issue, coins with full split bands are in the distinct minority.
 Based on data included in the PCGS and NGC population reports, less than 2% of all examples graded have received the “Full Bands” designation.